tranquil-tr0/zen-browser-linux-installer/README.md

 #### Differences from original:

-- removes temporary files completely
+- removes temporary files completely after installation
 - allows for generic install
-- removes need for uuidgen
+- removes need for uuidgen by moving to home
+- fixed an echo line to improve clarity

 ## Getting started